jayanth002/Projects/Data Analysis for “Unpacking data.gov.sg”.md

 population, household, survey, etc. and the associated terms in Appendix A – Fig 21 refers to censuses, area, distribution, etc. Referring to the frequent words and the associated terms, the key points from the datasets are summarised as follows:
- Population, birth and death rate
+- Population, birth and death rate
- Annulment of marriage
+- Annulment of marriage
- Average monthly houshold expenditure
+- Average monthly houshold expenditure
- Average monthly household income.
+- Average monthly household income.
- Recreation centers in Singapore.
+- Recreation centers in Singapore.
- Marriage and divorce rate.
+- Marriage and divorce rate.
- Median age group.
+- Median age group.
- Infringement and detention.
+- Infringement and detention.
- Resident households.
+- Resident households.
- Resident population aged 15 years and above.
+- Resident population aged 15 years and above.
- Resident students.
+- Resident students.
- Workforce and unemployment rate.
+- Workforce and unemployment rate.
- Singapore Residents.
+- Singapore Residents.
- Etc.
+- Etc.

-4.1.8 Technology
+**4.1.8 Technology**
 As per the technology category datasets, the frequent words in Appendix A – Fig 22and 23 appears to be infocomm,statistics,survey, etc. and the associated terms in Appendix A – Fig 24 refers to survey, individual, research, etc. Referring to the frequent words and the associated terms, the key points from the datasets are summarised as follows:
- 3G mobile services
+- 3G mobile services
- Average monthly household electricity consumption
+- Average monthly household electricity consumption
- Broadband and Mobile data usage
+- Broadband and Mobile data usage
- Computer accessibility
+- Computer accessibility
- Scope of Research and Development
+- Scope of Research and Development
- Revenue, expenditure, employment in infocomm industry,etc.
+- Revenue, expenditure, employment in infocomm industry,etc.

-4.1.9 Transport
+**4.1.9 Transport**
 As per the transport category datasets, the frequent words in Appendix A – Fig 25 and 26 appears to be vehicles,registered,road etc. and the associated terms in Appendix A – Fig 27 refers to goods, fuel, tax etc. Referring to the frequent words and the associated terms, the key points from the datasets are summarised as follows:
- Distribution of vehicles.
+- Distribution of vehicles.
- Vehicle parking availability and the rates
+- Vehicle parking availability and the rates
- Road and Air accidents reports
+- Road and Air accidents reports
- Structure of transport fares
+- Structure of transport fares
- Rail, road and cycling path layout
+- Rail, road and cycling path layout
- Distribution of road,rail and air ridership
+- Distribution of road,rail and air ridership

-4.2 Consolidated Data – Sub element
+**4.2 Consolidated Data – Sub element**
 The extracted subelements in each of the 9 categories are as follows: managed by, coverage, frequency, source, format and datasize.Those subelements provides required reference information to the respective datasets.
 Further, the statistics on frequency of the subelements has been collected.